I'm a UX Designer with an empathetic tech mindset

 I was supposed to do programming for the rest of my life, so I went to

 I learned about the computer from the lowest level, the electron to the highest level, the operating system.

 I started to do research in Computer Science with a focus in Security.

 I learned about the problems with security in hardware and software and the so-called “evil users” always undoing security features.

-I did an internship at Intel working on software security, for which I got a patent for.
+I did an internship at Intel working on software security, co-authoring a patent.
 At one of the talks I saw Genevieve Bell talk.
 I think she said:

 “the future of computing is experiences?”